saikrishnavadali05/Vision-based-Crowd-Analysis/README.md

 our approach is able to work on large crowd scenes with a varying density without knowing the identities of individuals in the crowd.
 Video frame prediction recently achieves significant

+Figure 2.
+Illustration of our network architecture.
+Our model is mainly composed of F2D-Net and D2D-Net.
+In particular, the input frames and their estimated density maps are separately fed into these two recurrent networks.
+After that, their output features are concatenated and passed through an attention-based fusion module.
+In the end, to strengthen the prediction, a global residual branch incorporates the motion information with the fused features into the final predicted density map. progress due to the success of Generative Adversarial Network (GAN) [11].
+It is first studied to predict future frames for Atari game [33] and then researchers try to predict the future frames of natural videos [4, 16, 21, 24, 27, 28, 32, 43].
+In order to predict realistic pixel values in future frames, the model must be capable of capturing pixel-wise appearance and motion changes so as to let pixel values in previous frames flow into new frames.
+Different from these approaches, our prediction is based on sparsely sampled crowd video frames with the interval larger than 1.5 seconds.
+It is a much longer interval than the inputs of the video frame prediction methods, which brings challenges to our problem.
+3. Our Proposed Method
+In this section, we first present our problem formulation and then introduce our proposed network architecture.
+After that, we depict how to enhance our network by synthetic crowd data.
+3.1.
+Problem Formulation
+In this paper, we introduce a novel research problem for crowd analysis.
+Given a sequence of crowd video frames, the goal is to predict the crowd distribution in the near future.
+For forecasting crowd dynamics, it is critical to predict the crowd status in a longer period of time, so that it may facilitate practical applications, e.g., issuing alerts for over-crowd situations beforehand.
+To benefit the long-term prediction, the given crowd video frames are sampled at a certain equal interval (e.g. 1.5 seconds) and the task is to predict the crowd status at the very next time step.
+Hence, we can formulate it as:
+Dt+N∆t = F({It, It+∆t, · · · , It+(N−1)∆t}), (1)
+where the input frames of our model F are denoted as {It, It+∆t, · · · , It+(N−1)∆t}, which contains N frames sequentially sampled from video with an equal interval ∆t.
+Given the input frames, our model is required to predict the crowd density D at the next time step t + N∆t.
+We show two crowd density prediction examples in Fig. 3 from the Mall and UCSD datasets.
+3.2.
+Network architecture
+As illustrated in Fig. 2, we propose a global-residual two-stream network for predicting crowd density.
+In general, our framework consists of several main modules: the Frame-to-Density network (i.e., F2D-Net that is able to predict density from sequential crowd video frames), the Density-to-Density network (i.e., D2D-Net that predicts future density from sequential density maps), the density map estimator that estimates the crowd density from a single crowd image, the attention-based feature fusion module, and a global-residual branch based on the warped density map estimated from flow map of the input video frames.
+F2D-Net.
+As the first stream of our framework, F2D network, fed with the frames from video, is composed of a multi-scale convolutional blocks for extracting spatial feature from the input frames and a series of convolutional LSTM cell, or a ConvLSTM module to learn the spatialtemporal correlation from sequential data.
+As shown in Fig. 2, we adopt several inception blocks that contain four subbranches with filter size of 1 × 1, 3 × 3, 5 × 5, and 7 × 7 for extracting multi-scale features.
+Then, the feature maps